• Skip to primary navigation

 Plugin Screenshots

-This plugin does not give you a shopping cart or e-commerce functionality.
-Check out the WordPress Simple Paypal Shopping Cart plugin, If you are looking for an e-commerce plugin for your WordPress site.
+This plugin does not give you a shopping cart.
+Check out our WordPress Simple Shopping Cart plugin, If you are looking for a simple shopping cart plugin for your WordPress site.

 [wp_paypal_payment]